kubernetes/kubernetes/docs/services.md

 Note that a `Service` can map an incoming port to any `targetPort`.
 By default the `targetPort` is the same as the `port` field.
-Perhaps more interesting is that `targetPort` can be a string, referring to the name of a port in the backend `Pod`s.
+Perhaps more interesting is that `targetPort` can be a string, referring to the name of a port in the backend `Pods`.
 The actual port number assigned to that name can be different in each backend `Pod`.
-This offers a lot of flexibility for deploying and evolving your `Service`s.
+This offers a lot of flexibility for deploying and evolving your `Services`.
 For example, you can change the port number that pods expose in the next version of your backend software, without breaking clients.

-Kubernetes `Service`s support `TCP` and `UDP` for protocols.
+Kubernetes `Services` support `TCP` and `UDP` for protocols.
 The default is `TCP`.

 ### Services without selectors